Proven-Paradox/shaper-system/Handbook.md

 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)
 You also gain Boon +6 on Stealth checks.

 #### Prone
 Lying on the ground.
-Melee range attacks against Prone targets have Boon +5, while any attacks coming from beyond Short range are made at Bane -8.
+Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
 Moving a square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

 #### Provoked